 21. “I couldn’t have done it without you.”

-- Explanation & Nuance: This is one of the highest compliments you can give, as it attributes your success directly to their help.
-It’s a powerful way to share credit and acknowledge that their contribution was indispensable.
+- Explanation & Nuance: One of the highest compliments you can give, as it attributes your success directly to their indispensable help.

-- When to Use?
-When celebrating a shared success or a major achievement with a key partner, mentor, or team member.
+- When to Use: When celebrating a shared success with a key partner or mentor.

 - Tone: Humble, Appreciative, Collaborative.